Mitch Rouse

-Edward Mitchell "Mitch" Rouse (born August 6, 1964) is an American film and television actor, director, and screenwriter.
+Edward Mitchell "Mitch" Rouse (born August 6, 1964) is an American actor, filmmaker, television show maker.
 He is known for co-creating Comedy Central's Exit 57 (1995–1996) and Strangers with Candy (1999–2000), with fellow The Second City alumni Stephen Colbert, Paul Dinello and Amy Sedaris.
 In 2008 he created and starred in Spike TV's comedy series Factory.

 Early life

 Rouse was born in Knoxville, Tennessee, and raised in Oak Ridge, Tennessee.
 He played football at Oak Ridge High School, where he graduated in 1983.
 He attended the University of Tennessee, then developed an interest in acting.

 Career

 Rouse studied acting in Atlanta and later, improvisation in Chicago, where he became involved with improv guru Del Close and Chicago's Second City Theatre where he met long-time friend David Pasquesi and future collaborators Amy Sedaris and Paul Dinello.
 After writing and performing in a number of Second City productions, Rouse, Dinello and Sedaris moved to New York City where they put on a play titled Stitches, which they performed Off-Broadway at LaMama theater.